In light of the launch of Ethics@Bath system, changes have been made to the Sponsorship process.

 To make an amendment to your research project, you need to complete the amendment tool on the IRAS website .

-The PA to the PVC-R will authorise and lock the amemdment tool and send a pdf copy to you.
+The Secretary to the Committee will then lock the amendment tool and send a pdf copy to you.
 You can proceed with submission of the amendment following the guidance on IRAS.

 For information on what happens once you submitted your amendment please here.